jdalrymple/gitbeaker/packages/rest/README.md

 ### Error Handling

-Request errors are returned back within the a plain Error instance, using the cause to hold the original response and a text description of the error pulled from the response's error or message fields if JSON, or its plain text value:
+Request errors are returned back within a plain Error instance, using the cause to hold the original response and a text description of the error pulled from the response's error or message fields if JSON, or its plain text value:

 ```js
 Error: Bad Request